measurement-kit/measurement-kit/doc/api/common.md

 # DESCRIPTION

-The `common` libraries contains common functionality in MeasurementKit that can all be pulled by including the `common.hpp` header.
+The `common` module contains common functionality in MeasurementKit that can all be pulled by including the `common.hpp` header.

-This library contains the following modules:
+This module contains the following submodules:

 - [callback](common/callback.md): alias for callback functions
 - [continuation](common/continuation.md): function to restart a paused function (i.e. a simple coroutine)